HeroQuest: Characters

-The heroes are agents of the Wizard known only as Mentor, Zargon's former master and keeper of a book called Loretome, which contains all the world's knowledge.
+The heroes of the original release are agents of the Wizard known only as Mentor, Morcar/Zargon's former master and keeper of a book called Loretome, which contains all the world's knowledge.
 The four player characters offer a choice of gameplay.
 The Barbarian and Dwarf allow a more combat-oriented game, while the Wizard and Elf can cast spells.
 The artwork and miniatures of each character are standardised, but the equipment stats vary somewhat from this basic portrait.